 Technology has entered the kitchen in full force and not just in the form of fancy gadgets and appliances.
 Today, you can have a kitchen with technology integrated into every function and appliance–from the faucets to the fridge to the lighting.
 This is what we call a smart kitchen.

-Smart kitchens are a very modern aspect of design.
+Smart kitchens are an evolving aspect of design.
 In fact, a lot of kitchens today are built smart from the ground up.
-For older kitchens, sensors, smart gadgets and other devices can be added to make them smarter.
+For older kitchens, sensors, smart gadgets and other devices can be added to for convenience to the homeowner.

-You can have sensor-equipped kitchen faucets that can sense the presence of hands underneath and will come on automatically.
-You could have a fridge that alerts you when your groceries items are running low or a coffee maker that has your coffee ready when you wake up.
-There is also a device that monitors your eggs, telling you which ones are almost going bad.
-Do not forget to smarten up your lighting system–allowing you to control different lights from your smartphone or tablet.
+Easy add-ons are motion sense-equipped kitchen faucets that can sense the presence of hands underneath and will come on automatically or try a one-touch feature.
+Refrigerators that can alert you when your groceries items are running low or a coffee maker programmed to have your coffee ready when you wake up.
+There is also a gadget that monitors your eggs, telling you which ones are almost going bad.
+Do not forget to update your lighting system–allowing you to control all the lights from your smartphone or tablet.

-2. Cabinet Colors: White Stays, Gray Gets Elegant and Black is the New Thing
+2. Cabinet Colors: White Stays, Gray Gets Elegant and Dark Paint Colors are the New Thing

 White is still a big favorite for kitchen cabinets.
 Homeowners love it for its clean look, which is especially beneficial in a space that tends to get cluttered.
 White cabinets are simply beautiful and timeless and can be used in almost any kind of kitchen style.
-We expect white to remain a popular cabinet color in 2017 and probably for years to come.
+We expect white to remain a popular cabinet color in 2018 and probably for years to come.
 To break up the all-white kitchen expect to see islands in a variety of different paint colors or wood stain colors.
 The mixing of finishes create a needed accent piece and additional pops-of-color for the brave of heart.

-White and grey seem to be the two big cabinet colors going into 2017.
+White and grey seem to be the two big cabinet colors going into 2018 still.
 Their modern clean look will keep them as favorites for years.
-But there is another color slowly making its way into the kitchen–dark jewel tones: black, navy, emerald green and even plum.
-It will surprise you at how well black kitchen cabinets can work in and/or enhance a kitchen space with its dramatic and luxurious feel.
+But there is another color palette slowly making its way into the kitchen–dark jewel tones: black, navy, emerald green and even plum.
+It will surprise you at how well dark kitchen cabinets can work in and/or enhance a kitchen space with its dramatic and luxurious feel.

-Black kitchen cabinets portray full-on elegance and a deep rich luxurious atmosphere that the other options just don’t.
+Dark kitchen cabinets portray full-on elegance and a deep rich luxurious atmosphere that the other options just don’t.
 They cast the kitchen in a subtle dramatic essence.
-However, using black in the kitchen is a tricky thing.
-You have to be careful that it does not overpower the room, making it feel perpetually dark.
-But more and more homeowners are getting bolder and opting for a kitchen with black cabinets in 2017.
-While black will not be the new white anytime soon, black cabinets will get more popular.
+However, you have to be careful that it does not overpower the room, making it feel perpetually dark.
+But more and more homeowners are getting bolder and opting for a kitchen with dark cabinet colors in 2018.
+While a darker color palate may not be the new white anytime soon, it certainly will get more popular with time.

-While styles like vintage and mid-century modern are still popular, homeowners are getting more contemporary with edgier designs and alternative materials for kitchens.
+While styles like farmhouse and mid-century modern are still popular, homeowners are getting more streamlined in their overall aesthetic, designs and alternative materials for kitchens.
 Stress-free environments are what you would like to come home too, and drown out the day to day stresses of life.
 Which usually means, simplicity.
 Take a look at our home remodeling portfolio for design ideas.